sjmulder/totp/README.md

  - `totp` - the CLI.
  - `totp{32,64}.exe` - the CLI, for Windows.
  - `totp.wasm` - a WebAssembly build, used by `index.html`.

+TOTP generators take a seed (the "shared secret"), which is usually presented as a QR code or base32-encoded string when setting up the authenticator.

+This implementation generates codes for the current time given a seed, but the CLI nor the WASM web version store seeds for later use.

 Building
 --------